costinm/costinm.github.io/stackedit.md

 Stackedit use nodejs at least for some features, but appears it can work offline.
 It can sync the local browser storage with Google Drive or a private CouchDB or Dropbox.
 It can publish to Blogger and github among other things - but no Gogs.
 Blogger support is interesting - I stopped using blogger in large part because of the editor, I write most of my notes in markdown in a private git repository, didn't bother with setting up a convert/publish system - having it integrated may motivate me to cleanup and publish other random notes.

+Github integration is simple, doc is uploaded to the specified repository.
+Let's see what happens if an edit happens in github...

 A docker image is provided that can run on a private domain, nodejs based.
 Seems to have some collaborative editing if using a CouchDB, including support for private CouchDB when using stackedit.io.

 Seems to support frontmatter and a comments system - the comments get saved in a HTML comment, at the end of the document as "se_discussion_list:JSON", containing 'selectionStart/selectionEnd/comment[]'.
 Presumably this is integrated in the couch DB support and synced, but didn't test it yet.